sideshow/apns2/README.md

 # APNS/2

-APNS/2 is a Golang package designed for simple, flexible and fast Apple Push Notifications on iOS, OSX and Safari using the new HTTP/2 Push provider API.
+APNS/2 is an (Experimental) Golang package designed for simple, flexible and fast Apple Push Notifications on iOS, OSX and Safari using the new HTTP/2 Push provider API.

 [![Build Status](https://travis-ci.org/sideshow/apns2.svg?branch=master)](https://travis-ci.org/sideshow/apns2)

 ## Features

-- Uses new Apple HTTP/2 connection
+- Uses new Apple APNS HTTP/2 connection
 - Supports persistent connections to APNS
 - Fast, modular & easy to use